-10ft. x 7.5ft.
-In-ground Rectangular Trampoline with Patented Safety Net Cable Wire Enclosure System – European Design
+Jump Power 7.5 x 10 ft in ground Rectangle Trampoline with Patented Safety Net Wire Enclosure System – European Design

 *Requires a hole to be dug (Check our post “Installing In-ground Trampoline“)

 The first thing than comes to mind when you see it is obvious – where are the legs?
-Well, of course, there aren’t any visible, since the trampoline is in-ground.
+Well, of course, there aren’t any visible, since the trampoline is in-ground and sits on frame.
 This means it’s also lower and supposedly more secure.
 Curved poles look futuristic and a sleek orange stripe looks very flattering.
-The design is supposedly made in Italy (mmmkay).
+The design is supposedly made in Italy.
 The in-ground design actually makes the trampoline look smaller than it is, mainly due to reduced height.
 Not that the trampoline itself is large, though.
 A nice-looking trampoline, overall.

 The steel frame is very sturdy and generally reliable.
 The tubes are 16 gauge steel x 1.75” in diameter.
-A little smaller than on Acon Air rectangular trampoline, for example, with its 2.4 inch-wide tubes.
+A little smaller than on fantastic Acon Air rectangular trampoline, for example, with its 2.4 inch-wide tubes.
 But let’s not forget the size of Jump Power, as it’s 30% smaller, so frame will definitely hold, no worries there.

 Of note are the great enclosure poles that are curved and covered in a thick layer of black foam.
 Hitting these poles is all but impossible.
 The overall weight limit is 220 lbs, a bit on the low side, but still enough for most use cases.